GLOBAL MARKETS-Dollar soars to 16-month high after U.S. inflation surge | Business

 GLOBAL MARKETS-Dollar soars to 16-month high after U.S. inflation surge

-The dollar hit a 16-month high on Thursday and bond and stock markets drooped after the strongest U.S. inflation reading in over three decades fuelled expectations of Fed interest rate hikes next year.
-The dollar index, which gauges the currency against six peers including the yen and euro, continued to make steady progress in early European trading after rising on Wednesday in its biggest jump since March.
+The dollar hit a 16-month high on Thursday and bond market borrowing costs were nudging up again, after the strongest U.S. inflation reading in over three decades fuelled expectations of Federal Reserve interest rate hikes next year.
+The dollar index, which gauges the currency against six peers including the yen and euro, continued to make steady progress in Europe after Wednesday's consumer price data spurred its biggest jump since March.

-The dollar hit a 16-month high on Thursday and bond and stock markets drooped after the strongest U.S. inflation reading in over three decades fuelled expectations of Fed interest rate hikes next year.
+The dollar hit a 16-month high on Thursday and bond market borrowing costs were nudging up again, after the strongest U.S. inflation reading in over three decades fuelled expectations of Federal Reserve interest rate hikes next year.

-The dollar index, which gauges the currency against six peers including the yen and euro, continued to make steady progress in early European trading after rising on Wednesday in its biggest jump since March.
-U.S. consumer price data released on Wednesday showed the biggest gain in four months, lifting the annual increase to 6.2%, the strongest year-on-year rise since November 1990 and following a 5.4% leap in September.
+The dollar index, which gauges the currency against six peers including the yen and euro, continued to make steady progress in Europe after Wednesday's consumer price data spurred its biggest jump since March.
+They had shown the biggest inflation gain in four months, lifting the annual increase to 6.2%, the strongest year-on-year rise since November 1990.

 The dollar pushed the euro below $1.15, leaving the next major chart support level down at $1.12.
-European stocks nudged higher, sensing a competitiveness boost, but the yen was falling towards a four-year low at 114.15 per dollar.
+European stocks shuffled higher, sensing the potential for a competitiveness boost, but Japan's yen was falling towards a four-year low at 114.15 per dollar.
 "There wasn't a single element of the CPI data that drove the upside surprise yesterday, it was just everywhere," said Societe Generale FX strategist Kit Juckes.

-Still, 10-year bond yields were around two basis points higher across Europe, firmly above lows hit in the past week as central banks including the ECB talked down aggressive market pricing on rates.
-U.S. Treasury yields leaped by the most since February on Wednesday to nearly 1.6%.
+Benchmark 10-year yields were around two basis points higher across Europe , firmly above lows hit in the past week as central banks including the ECB talked down aggressive market pricing on rates.
+U.S. Treasury yields had leapt by the most since February on Wednesday to nearly 1.6%.
 U.S. real yields, which take inflation into account, dipped to record lows and the five-year breakeven rates hit a record 3.113%.

-China and Japan's stock markets also rose overnight, supported by property developer China Evergrande Group making another last-minute bond coupon payment to avoid default and by a weaker yen, which helps Japanese exporters.
-Chinese blue chips rallied 1.28%, led by real estate stocks.
-Japan's Nikkei ended up 0.6% as the yen weakened as far as 114.15 per dollar from as strong as 112.73 earlier this week.
+China and Japan's stock markets also rose overnight.
+China's markets were supported by property giant Evergrande avoiding default again and hopes Beijing would give the broader sector support, while the Nikkei was helped by the weaker yen, which aids exporters.
+Chinese blue chips rallied 1.6%.
+Evergrande jumped nearly 7%.
+Japan's Nikkei ended up 0.6% while the yen weakened as far as 114.15 per dollar from as strong as 112.73 earlier this week.

+INFLATION U.S. stock futures were up 0.2% ahead of the opening bell after the S&P 500 had dropped 0.8 the previous day.

+Tesla gained 2.6% in pre-market deals to claw back some of the 12% lost after Elon Musk said he would sell about $5 billion of the stock.
+Walt Disney fell nearly 5% though to lead declines among Dow components, as it reported the smallest rise in Disney+ subscriptions since the service's launch and posted downbeat profits at its theme parks.

 The Fed has said prices will fall once supply bottlenecks start easing and last week urged patience, reiterating that high inflation is "expected to be transitory".
 The money market now prices a first Fed interest rate increase by July.